Sadiq7446/Floppy_Bird_Game/README.md

 # Floppy Bird Game

-This is a mini-project I did to understand and learn python better
+This is a mini-project I did to Learn and Understand Pygame module of python.